Greg Jericho

-Greg Jericho, also known as Grog's Gamut, is an Australian civil servant, blogger, and journalist.
-He came to prominence during the Australian federal election in 2010 when Australian Broadcasting Corporation director Mark Scott referenced his blog during a speech.
+Greg Jericho is an Australian civil servant, blogger, and journalist.
+He came to prominence during the 2010 Australian federal election when Australian Broadcasting Corporation director Mark Scott referenced his blog Grog's Gamut during a speech.
 He was subsequently outed by News Limited journalist James Massola, a move that provoked widespread condemnation and criticism amongst the Australian blogging community.
-After a break from blogging following his outing, Jericho has blogging and providing opinion items for other outlets, including the ABC.
+After a break from blogging following his outing, Jericho has been blogging and providing opinion items for other outlets, including the ABC.
 He has been an economics writer for The Guardian since 2013.

 Early life

 Jericho spent some time working at the Cairns Casino as a table dealer.
 During this time, Jericho wrestled with the issue of taking money from problem gamblers, which "sent (him) very close to the edge".
 He later referred to his period working in the casino as "the most depressing time of my life".

 Jericho has an honours degree in economics and a PhD in English literature, which he completed at James Cook University in 2005.
 Between 2006 and 2011 he worked in Canberra in the Australian Public Service, mostly in the film-policy division.

 Among other things, Jericho has said that he has wanted to be prime minister of Australia, captain of the Australian cricket team and a winner of the Booker Prize, but eventually settled for just being a blogger.